wei-research/UTSChatbot/README.md

 # Description
 The UTS FEIT Chatbot is a chatbot system that responds to user queries regarding courses and underlying sub-structures at the University of Technology Sydney (UTS).
 My primary responsibility revolves around the improvement of the data management aspects of the current [UTS FEIT Chatbot](https://github.com/XinghaoYang/UTSChatbot) and migrate its Rasa system into the current version of [Rasa X](https://rasa.com/docs/rasa-x/).

+# Functionality
+## Greeting/Introduction
+The chatbot responds with greetings, gratitude and farewell.
+Additionally, the chatbot can inform the user of what it is capable of doing.

+## Description of item by code(ID) or name
+The chatbot describes an item upon provision of name and/or code(unique identification).
+An item may refer to a course, subject, major, sub-major, choice block or stream.
+This short description is followed by an URL to the UTS Handbook.

+## Maintaining contextual conversations
+The chatbot stores current entities into slots to maintain the same context within a conversation.

+## Questions about items
+The chatbot responds to user queries about items such as credit points, duration or whether a course is a combined/honours degree etc.

+## Structure information
+The chatbot can retrieve sub-structures of a course or related sub-structured and vice-versa.
+For example, what subjects are under a course or what majors are under a course.
+This needs to be further developed as it currently only works from course -> sub-structure and vice-versa.

 # Rasa Installation
 ## Rasa Guide
 For Rasa installation and setup, these resources may assist you.